 Protect yourself and your rights.
 Call our Clarksville DUI lawyers at (931) 919-5075 now.

 Tennessee lawmakers take drunk driving very seriously.
 Even first-time offenders can expect to spend at least 48 hours in jail.
 You’ll be forced to attend a drug and alcohol treatment program, and your license could be revoked for up to one year.
 You will also be fined up to $1,500.

 DUI offenses can affect personal relationships and future career opportunities.
 You could also face jail time and thousands of dollars in fines.
-The Clarksville DUI lawyers at Hibbeler & Associates can help protect your driving privileges.
-We have a combined 15 years of experience defending people like yourself from criminal charges.
+The Clarksville DUI attorneys at Hibbeler & Associates can help protect your driving privileges.
+We have a combined 20+ years of experience defending people like yourself from criminal charges.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.